James Milner: Style of play

-Milner is renowned for his versatility; across his career, Milner has played as a winger, central midfielder, defensive midfielder, attacking midfielder, and full back, with Milner's preferred position being as a central midfielder.
+Milner is renowned for his versatility; across his career, Milner played as a winger, central midfielder, defensive midfielder, attacking midfielder, centre-forward and full-back, with Milner's preferred position being as a central midfielder.
 During his time at Leeds United and Newcastle United, Milner predominantly played as a winger.
 He has been described as "comfortable on either wing".
 He moved into central midfield during his time at Aston Villa.
-Under Jürgen Klopp, Milner spent all of the 2016–17 season playing at left back for Liverpool.
-Milner stated he did not enjoy playing as a left back but also said: "It's about whatever's best for the team and ultimately I just want to be out there playing games, contributing and helping this football club."
+Under Jürgen Klopp, Milner spent all of the 2016–17 season playing at left-back for Liverpool.
+Milner stated he did not enjoy playing as a left-back but also said: "It's about whatever's best for the team and ultimately I just want to be out there playing games, contributing and helping this football club."
 He also played in a holding role and in a box-to-box role on occasion for Liverpool in later seasons, drawing praise in the media for his dynamism, energy, work-rate, and consistent performances.

 Milner is regarded as being a tenacious footballer.
 Manuel Pellegrini, who managed Milner at Manchester City, described him as the most complete English player in the modern game, praising his all round ability, commitment, performance level and versatility.
 Milner is often considered to be one of the most underrated players of his generation, with The Telegraph including him at number seven in their list of "The top 20 most under-rated footballers of all time" in 2015, describing him as "hard working, reliable and intelligent."

-Milner has the ability to pass accurately and shoot from a great distance from goal.
+Milner had the ability to pass accurately and shoot from a great distance from goal.
 As a result, he usually goes forward for set pieces and is often a candidate to take corners and free kicks.
-While Milner does not score many goals, he does have a good record at providing assists - as of August 2024 he is 9th on the all-time Premier League assist chart.
+While Milner does not score many goals, he does have a good record at providing assists – as of March 2026 he is 10th on the all-time Premier League assist chart.
 Critical opinion is divided as to Milner's crossing ability.
 While some commentators have been critical of his ability in this area, other journalists have said that Milner can produce accurate crosses.

 Milner, in his time at the club, was described on the Newcastle United official website as "a good reader of the game".
 This awareness allows him to pass the ball from a range of positions to teammates making forward runs, as well as giving him the confidence to take on defenders.

 Personal life

 Milner is married to Amy Fletcher.
 The couple have two children: a daughter and a son.
 Milner learnt to speak Spanish to better communicate with his teammates, and in 2019 said that he spoke to his children only in Spanish to ensure they too learnt the language.

 Milner set up the James Milner Foundation, which holds a themed annual ball to raise money for various charitable causes.
-He is teetotal.
+He is a teetotaler.

 Milner was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to association football and charity.